 "Call him, then," said Murgatroyd, and presently a long loose-limbed seaman came up from the mouth of the cave, where he had been on watch.
-He wore a red handkerchief round his forehead, and a blue jerkin, the sleeve of which he slowly rolled up as he came nigh.
+He wore a red kerchief round his forehead, and a blue jerkin, the sleeve of which he slowly rolled up as he came nigh.

-"Where is Gauger Westhouse?" he cried, "he has

-left his mark on my arm.
+"Where is Gauger Westhouse?" he cried, "he has left his 15 mark on my arm.
 Rat me if the scar is healed yet.
 The sun is on our side of the wall now, gauger.
-But hullo, mates! who be this that ye have clapped into irons?"
+But hullo, mates! who be this that ye have clapped into irons?
+This is not our man!"

-"Not our man!" they cried, with a volley of
+"Not our man !" they cried, with a volley of curses.

-curses.